DuduzileM/alx-pre_course/0x01-git/README.md

-me and i, wow awesome stuff
+me and i, awesome stuff